steven0leung/EE232E_Hw4/README.txt

 Question 5: 	Q2_5.R -> Output double MST graph edge list (.csv) to python to find Euler Tour and compute TSP from outputted python file
 	    	Q5.py -> Create graph from .csv Perform Euler Tour FindEulerTour.py -> Euler Tour function provided
+		Q2_5.R -> TSP.txt opened in R and TSP is found.
+For simplicity TSP.txt is already included so Q5.py does not need to be 			run to run all the code.

 Question 6: 	Q6.R -> Graph and MST from only monday data